22940dev/port-jarvis/content/notes/finding-candidates-subdomain-takeovers/index.md

 ---
 title: "Finding Candidates for Subdomain Takeovers"
 date: 2019-04-03T11:19:48-04:00
-description: "A subdomain takeover occurs when a subdomain points to a shared hosting service that is abandoned by its owner, leaving the account available to claim for yourself."
+description: "A subdomain takeover occurs when a subdomain points to a shared hosting account that is abandoned by its owner, leaving the endpoint available to claim for yourself."
 tags:
   - Pentesting
   - Infosec